thiagoferreira53/glue/README.md

   GLUE CALIBRATION RUN*

 *GLUEDefs.json File Structure:
- | CultivarBatchFile - Define the .WHC to be used (the file should be located inside the GLWork folder).
+ | CultivarBatchFile - Define the file C (batch) to be used (the file should be located inside the GLWork/working directory).
  | ModelID - Inform which model should be used for the calibration (Tip: All model IDs can be found in the DSCSM048.CTR).
  | EcoCalibration - Indicates if GLUE should also calibrate the coefficients on the respective ecotype (.ECO) file.
                     EcoCalibration = "Y" indicates that GLUE should also calibrate the Ecotype coefficients for this